inaimathi/cl-notebook/README.md

 - front-end cleanup.
 	- Possibly move it into a separate project?
 	- Might want to annihilate some syntactic rough edges with a `defpsmacro` or two.

+######## Multi-user related
+- If you join a book in the middle of an already running computation, you currently aren't notified of this.
+Figure something out.
+- Moving cells around isn't propagated to other users

 ### License